ammarhakim/gkylzero/README.md

 in mind that on Apple Macs you do not need to do anything special to use LAPACK/BLAS as it comes with the developer tools.

+At this step, you can download ADAS data for neutral interactions by adding the flag ```--download-adas=yes``` after the other dependencies to be installed.

 ### Configuring

 The (optional) configure step is used when we need to specify the use of